philipphoffmann/gnome3-jenkins-indicator/README.md

 - Jenkins CI Server (with json api publicly available, see configuration)

 ## installation (automatically):
-I will make the extension publicly available on [extensions.gnome.org](https://extensions.gnome.org).
+Jenkins Indicator is publicly available on [extensions.gnome.org](https://extensions.gnome.org/extension/399/jenkins-ci-server-indicator/).
-Until then you have to stick to installing the extension manually.
+You can conveniently install it like any other Gnome 3 extension in the library.

 ## installation (manually):
 1. Copy all files to `~/.local/share/gnome-shell/extensions/jenkins-indicator@philipphoffmann.de`